Unable to Change the Bar Time Period for Charts

 Chart Being Referenced by Another Chart Preventing Bar Time Period Change

-When you try to change the bar time period or timeframe of the bars, the Days to Load or Date Range settings, or the Session Times in a chart and you receive a prompt like in the image below or the period/timeframe of the chart bars reverts back to the previous setting, then one reason this will occur is when the chart is being referenced by a study like the Difference, Ratio, or Overlay (Bar/Single Line) study from another chart or some other study which references another chart which will cause the bar time period to be synchronized between the two charts.
+When you try to change the bar time period or timeframe of the bars, the Days to Load or Date Range settings, or the Session Times in a chart and you receive a prompt like in the image below or the changed settings like the bar time period revert back to the previous setting, then one reason this will occur is when the chart is being referenced by a study like the Difference, Ratio, or Overlay (Bar/Single Line) study from another chart or some other study which references another chart which will cause the bar time period, the Days to Load or Date Range settings, and the Session Times in a chart, to be synchronized between the two charts.